astronomer/astronomer-airflow-version-check/README.md

 This plugin also shows options to dismiss the EOL warnings for a configurable number of days (default is 7 days).
 There is also an option to completely disable the EOL warning.

 Additionally, it checks if the current running version of Astronomer Runtime has been yanked.
 If a yanked version is detected, a warning message will appear in the Airflow UI.
-Removed versions will not be displayed as available updates to prevent users from being prompted to upgrade to a yanked version.
+The yanked versions will not be displayed as available updates to prevent users from being prompted to upgrade to a yanked version.

 ## Settings